wolfmanjm/GroovyJoyRovio/Readme.md

 Also buildr will build it.

-The admin login for the Rovio can be entered on the command line as username password, or left blank and the first time the program runs it will ask for the login and store them in the Java default preferences location.
+The admin login for the Rovio can be entered on the command line as hostname username password, or left blank and the first time the program runs it will ask for the login and store them in the Java default preferences location.